The Musical Courier wrote in 1908:

 The issue of the “death” of the string quartet had been raised before.
 In 1902 the Musical News had fretted:

 –Mr. W.W.
-Cobbett’s letter to the Daily Telegraph is quoted:
+Cobbett’s letter to the Daily Telegraph was quoted:

 I can assure you that there has been no want of appreciation of the very noble playing of Dr. Joachim and his colleagues.
 On the contrary there is evidence of an analytic spirit, of an appreciation of the various subtleties of interpretation, of such happy augury for the future, that I venture today to express the opinion that the much talked about ‘decadence of interest in chamber music’ is purely mystical.2Musical News XXII (May 24, 1902): 493.

-(Strangely, Mr. W.W.
-C. himself wrote about Joachim in 1905: “The longer the leader is spared the better for one of the best and truest forms of art, menaced, as some think, with decadence.”)3W.
+(However, Mr. W.W.
+C. himself would write about Joachim in 1905: “The longer the leader is spared the better for one of the best and truest forms of art, menaced, as some think, with decadence.”)3W.
 W. Cobbett, “The Joachim Quartet,” Musical News (May 27, 1905): 490.

 At the end of the 1898 season of the Popular Concerts, the Monthly Musical Record noted the poor attendance that year and blamed it on chamber music losing its audiences to orchestral music: